shvarne/Twitter-sentiment-Analysis/README.md

 # Twitter Sentiment Analysis

 ## Note

-Twitter_sentiment_analysis.ipynb and vectorizer.pkl were omitted due to GitHub web upload size limitations.
+Due to GitHub's web upload size limitations, `Twitter_sentiment_analysis.ipynb` and `vectorizer.pkl` are not included in this repository.

 ## Project Overview